tristantudorof/excel_coffee_sales_dashboard/README.md

 # Sales Trends Over Time

 Monthly sales show recurring peaks between $600–$800, typically occurring during the same periods each year.
-These patterns highlight a predictable seasonal cycle, where certain months consistently outperform others likely tied to promotional periods, holidays, or recurring customer buying habits.
+These patterns highlight a predictable seasonal cycle, where certain months consistently outperform others, likely tied to promotional periods, holidays, or recurring customer buying habits.

 Across the timeline, early years show more fluctuation month to month, while the later period (2021–2022) reflects steadier month over month performance with fewer dips and stronger midyear rebounds.
 This suggests the business is stabilizing its customer base and smoothing out seasonal volatility.